Adjusting to Life in the UK as an American Expat

 Housing and Utilities

-Homes tend to be smaller and many are not air-conditioned.
-Everything is the same, except for the vocabulary I use: rent instead of lease, “flats” instead of apartments and “letting agents” instead of leasing offices.
+Homes tend to be smaller, and many are not air-conditioned.
+Everything is the same, except for the vocabulary I use: “rent” instead of “lease,” “flats” instead of “apartments,” and “letting agents” instead of “leasing offices.”
 There are boilers and radiators for heat.

 If you want to settle down for a bit, you might buy a house abroad.
-It is important to know the real estate business and local laws of the land when investing in such a large sum.
+It is important to know the real estate business and local laws of the land when investing such a large sum.

 Shopping